wp-plugins/myarcadeblog/readme.txt

 * Game Management (search, publish, delete) with pagination
 * Option to embed games automatically (No Theme Editing Needed)
 * Post templates with several placeholders to generate unique game descriptions
-* Download Mochi Games automatically to your server
+* Download Games automatically to your server
-* Download Mochi Thumbs automatically to your server
+* Download Thumbs automatically to your server
+* Download Screenshots automatically to your server
 * Delete game files when deleting a game post
 * Import Flash Games (SWF Format)
+* Import Iframe Games
+* Import Emebed Code Games
 * Option to reset the games database
 * Multilingual Support - Easy translation to every language
 * Compatible with Premium <a href='http://exells.com' title='WP Arcade Themes'>WP Arcade Themes</a>

-= Additional MyArcadePlugin Pro Features =
+= MyArcadePlugin Pro Features =
 MyArcadePlugin Lite is a fully functional but limited version of <a href='http://myarcadeplugin.com/' title='WordPress Arcade Plugin'>MyArcadePlugin Pro</a>.
 Here are some of the features you will get with the premium version:

 * Fetch Games from Big Fish Games